Hemmet

-Hemmet is a small town in the former Egvad Municipality (Danish: Egvad kommune), which since 1 January 2007 has been part of the Ringkøbing-Skjern Municipality, Midtjylland, near the west coast of Jutland in Denmark.
-Hemmet has a town population of 291 (1.
-January 2025).
+Hemmet is a village and parish in the former Egvad Municipality (Danish: Egvad kommune), which since 1 January 2007 has been part of the Ringkøbing-Skjern Municipality, Midtjylland, near the west coast of Jutland in Denmark.
+Hemmet has a village population of 285 (1 January 2026) and a parish population of 518 (1 January 2026).
 The word "Hemmet" derives from prior Danish, meaning "The home".

+Hemmet is located 11 km northeast of Nørre Nebel, 12 km southwest of Tarm and 15 km southwest of Skjern.